mmj030703/Online-Library-System/README.md

 ## Project Overview

 The **Online Library System** is a **MERN-based application** designed for users to view different category of books.
-With an intuitive UI, it allows users to browse books by category, search books, add new entries by admin, and view detailed information about each book.
+With an intuitive UI, it allows users to browse books by category, search books, add new books, and view detailed information about each book.

 ### Live Demo